The Whale (2011 film): Production

 The Whale was produced by Suzanne Chisholm, with Eric Desatnik, Scarlett Johansson and Ryan Reynolds serving as executive producers.
-It is based on, and uses the same footage, as Chisholm's and Parfit's 2007 documentary Saving Luna, narrated by Parfit.
-The reworked version was rewritten to tell the story from a third-person perspective and focuses on less on the directors' personal involvement in Luna's life.
+It is based on and uses the same footage as Chisholm's and Parfit's 2007 documentary Saving Luna, narrated by Parfit.
+The reworked version was rewritten to tell the story from a third-person perspective and focuses less on the directors' personal involvement in Luna's life.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an 83% rank based on 23 reviews, with an average rating of 6.8/10.

-Andy Webster of The New York Times suggested that "A documentary ideal for schoolrooms, family viewing and discussion", while Todd McCarthy of The Hollywood Reporter, called the film "Serious-minded, thought-provoking animal documentary [that] will have a lengthy life, mostly in ancillary markets".
+Andy Webster of The New York Times suggested that "A documentary ideal for schoolrooms, family viewing, and discussion", while Todd McCarthy of The Hollywood Reporter, called the film "Serious-minded, thought-provoking animal documentary [that] will have a lengthy life, mostly in ancillary markets".

 Not everyone from the critics had positive thoughts about the film.
 Brian Miller of The Village Voice said that "[w]hile they fluff up the conflict between the "no touching" feds and Luna-besotted locals, all parties are simply too polite, decent, and Canadian for any real drama".

 Ronnie Scheib of Variety was also not impressed.
 According to him, "[the] [d]ocu[mentary] dotes on its adorable, highly photogenic star, but nonstop voiceover commentary and exclamations of wonderment tend to lessen rather than enhance its impact".